shapovalov-sasha/Task-Manager/README.md

 # Task Mangager

-Lear React by implementing a Task Manager app alongside with your Frontend mentor as a part of **React** course from [SkillBrain©](https://skillbrain.com/)
+Learn React by implementing a Task Manager app alongside with your Frontend mentor as a part of **React** course from [SkillBrain©](https://skillbrain.com/)

 # How to